aman-15091998/ChatLab/README.md

 # Features
 1) Users can create rooms or join existing rooms.
 2) Users can chat with each other.
-3) Tying indicator is there, users will see when others are tying.
+3) Typing indicator is there, users will see when others are typing.